 I'm bilingual in French, and you can find me between New York City and Paris.

-Anna Sproul-Latimer at the Ross-Yoon Agency represents me.
+Anna Sproul-Latimer at Neon represents me.

 Portrait by Mariah Tyler.